 After you pick up your first speedlight, strobe, or LED panel, the best investment you can make is in some modifiers.
-These tools come in all shapes and sizes, which can make it difficult to pick one out if you are new to photography.
+These are tools that shape and alter the intensity of our light source.
+Modifiers come in all shapes and sizes based on the type of light you plan to use them on, which can make it difficult to pick one out if you are new to photography.
 Since each modifier comes with its own distinct look and ideal use, here is a guide to help you find what is right for you and your style.

 The Staples

-If you are just starting to build your lighting kit, there are a few options that are helpful to learn, easy to use, and very effective.
+If you are just starting to build your lighting kit, there are a few staples of the industry that suit many uses.
+These are helpful to learn with, easy to use, and very effective.
+They come in a variety of sizes, for on-camera flash units to stand-mounted strobes.

 Umbrellas

 Available for relatively inexpensive prices, there is no reason to not have an umbrella or two at your disposal.
-These simple tools are a solid starting point for photographers by providing an added level of control over your lighting.
-Depending on the style, shooters can create a range of different looks, including soft light using a shoot-through umbrella, or crisp highlight and shadows with a reflective silver model.
-Umbrellas also fold down and take up very little space, meaning they can occupy a place in a closet or tucked away in the corner of a tiny New York City apartment.
+These simple tools are a solid starting point for photographers by providing an added level of control over your lighting, no matter what type of flash or strobe you’re using.
+Depending on the style, shooters can create a range of different looks, including soft light using a shoot-through umbrella, or crisp, well-defined highlight and shadows with a reflective silver model.
+Umbrellas also fold down and take up very little space, meaning they can occupy a place in a closet or tucked away in the corner of a tiny even the tiniest New York City apartment.

 Softbox

 Thanks to its namesake soft output, the softbox is one of the most popular modifiers around, and it is loved by many because it can make almost anything look good.
 It will take up a bit more space than a standard umbrella, and setup isn’t always painless, but the effort is most certainly worth it.
 Softboxes soften light output, obviously, by making the source larger and more diffuse.
-Two main shapes are available: octagons and rectangles.
+These come in multiple shapes and sizes, but the most common options available are octagons and rectangles.
 Square and rectangular options are more conventional and do a good job of mimicking window light.
 A related option is a strip box, which will create a longer, and sometimes more interesting catchlight/reflection.
-Octaboxes, on the other hand, can make a round catchlight that is very pleasing for portraiture.
+Octa-boxes, on the other hand, can make a round catchlight that is very pleasing for portraiture.
+The more round the light source, the more visually pleasing the catchlight, or the reflection of the light source in your subject’s eye.
 Softboxes can be customized, featuring removable front panels and inner baffles to adjust light quality, and the ability to accept grids and masks with ease.

 Reflectors